INDIANAPOLIS – Bruce Arians knows it sounds boring but when it works, why change it?

 "It's the next game.
 The division title won't happen if we don't win this game," Arians said.
 "If you start going ahead to titles and playoffs, you lose sight of what the real picture is.
 The real picture is beating the Texans this week."

-Another storyline in Sunday’s contest is Colts quarterback
+Another storyline in Sunday's contest is Colts quarterback Andrew Luck heading back to Houston, where he attended Stratford High School.

 Houston Head Coach Gary Kubiak had the pleasure of watching Luck since his high school days.